Our Work

 COVID-19 and the 2020 wave of racial justice demonstrations in the United States moved many healthcare organizations to enact antiracist change goals.
 Yet, many of these commitments lacked effective strategies and accountability mechanisms.
 IARA conducted a one-year study of existing antiracist interventions in healthcare organizations and a review of authoritative evidence for institutional accountability.

-• Bias Ed
+• Bias Education

-Bias Ed
+Bias Education

 • Global Processes of Justice,